top of page

 9. Be open to different styles of work.
 Don’t be precious.

-10. When on site, ensure you have absolute respect for the employers / client’s property.
+10. When on site, ensure you have absolute respect for the employer's / client’s property.

 11. Be prepared to pay your own taxes and insurances.

-Freelance floristry can be fun, you gain new florist friends, build networks within the industry and create a reputation for being an excellent freelancer.
+Freelance floristry can be great fun, you gain new florist friends, build networks within the industry and create a reputation for being an excellent freelancer.
 Every day is a new day as a freelancer, you will see so many different aspects of the floral industry.

 The freelancers who have built a great reputation are the ones that are always hired and booked for months in advance………..and get to see the world.